vibhordubey333/URL-Shortner-Service/README.md

 ### URL-Shortner-Service
 URL shortner service using redis as database.
-Storing shortened URL's are stored in file as well `pkg/repository/filestorage/url-data.txt`
+Storing shortened URL's are stored in the file `pkg/repository/filestorage/url-data.txt`

 #### Run